 Nancy K. Dillon is an award-winning American singer/songwriter possessing an extraordinarily warm and expressive voice, unique in its ability to reveal both strength and vulnerability.
 With a finely focused musical ear, Dillon mines a unique vein of avant garde Americana in her compelling tales of mythopoetic darkness and light.
-She has two solo albums to her credit with a third due out in 2017.
+She has two solo albums to her credit with a 6-song EP (Live at The Royal Room) being released on September 16, 2017 and her full-length studio album due out later in 2017.

 On her soon-to-be-released new album, "A Game of Swans," Dillon hearkens back to her immigrant roots in the Old Country.
 Like her forebears, her gaze is firmly forward as she listens to dreams and watches for signs leading into a New Future.
 The 11 tracks on "A Game of Swans" reveal ancestral strains of Celtic folk culture migrated to America, strains that have always flowed just beneath the surface of Dillon's music.